Controlling exposure part 2: metering modes

 They don’t cost much and can be bought from from a camera dealer, or online.
 I use a Lastolite fold away gray card that looks like a really small pop up gray reflector (it’s the Lastolite EzyBalance 12 inch – 18% Gray / White).

-How to use a gray card if you’re photographing a person:
+How to use a gray card for portrait photography:

-- Ask them to hold up the gray card
+- Ask your subject to hold up the gray card

-- Aim your camera at the grey card
+- Aim your camera at the gray card and zoom in to fill the frame

 - Meter the exposure